syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 {% endhighlight %}
 {% endtabs %}

-### Adding nested items of radial menu
+### Adding nested items of a radial menu

 You can populate the nested levels of items within a menu to group similar actions.
-For example, you can group the clipboard operations by adding clipboard as main menu and cut, copy, and paste as its children.
+For example, you can group the clipboard operations by adding clipboard as the main menu and cut, copy, and paste as its children.

-The following code sample demonstrates how to add the nested items of radial menu.
+The following code sample shows how to add the nested items of the radial menu.

 {% tabs %}
 {% highlight c# %}